Epsom Derby 2023: when is the race, what TV channel is it on and what are the latest odds

 How big is the field?

 No more than 20 thoroughbreds will run in the race on June 3 from an original entry of up to 400, registered and paid for in the December of their yearling year.
 In March 2023 those that wished to remain in the field paid a second fee and as of the end of April, just over a hundred had done so.
-The field will be further reduced in the middle of May when a third entry fee falls due which usually cuts the numbers to around two dozen.
-On Monday, May 29 those wishing to continue in the race will pay a final fee but there is also an opportunity for a late entry for those paying the Supplementary Entry fee, usually the equivalent of the prize money for finishing fourth.
+The field was further reduced in the middle of May when a third entry fee falls due.
+On Monday, May 29 those wishing to continue in the race paid a final fee but there is also an opportunity for a late entry for those paying the Supplementary Entry fee, usually the equivalent of the prize money for finishing fourth.
 At that stage if there are more than 20 horses, the ones with the lowest ratings drop out and on Thursday, June 1 the final field is declared.

 Will the King and Queen have any horses in the race?

-There are three horses under royal colours among the entries though this may well change in the week of the race.
-Currently Slipofthepen, Desert Hero and Circle of Fire are possibles for the Derby Stakes and are, in theory at least, in with a chance of winning for the reigning monarch for the first time since Edward VII's Minoru was victorious in 1909.
+There had been three horses under royal colours among the entries – Slipofthepen, Desert Hero and Circle of Fire – but they have since dropped out.
+The last horse to win for a reigning monarch was Edward VII's Minoru in 1909.

 Who is the most successful current trainer?